kthod861/Meringue_Knulli/README.md

 - More stackpanel for release year, rating etc
 - Removed as much md_ as possible
 - Most of the backgrounds have been added / cleaned / conformed
+- Optimisation done going from 158 Mo to 52 Mo

 Big up to "Meringue", "Ant", "SymBuzzer", "Shadow" and more for the help they've provided here and there .